digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-09-17-joint-submission-for-the-united-kingdoms-universal-periodic-review.md

   * Digital Rights Watch
   * Sydney Peace Prize Foundation

-This joint submission highlights issues about respect for and implementation of United Nations’ Human Rights Council special mechanisms, domestic human rights protection, ratification of individual complaint mechanisms under international treaties to which the United Kingdom is a party, as well as specific human rights concerns regarding the right to liberty, due process, equal treatment, freedom from arbitrary deprivation of liberty and inhuman and degrading treatment, fair trial, privacy and family life, and health.
+This joint submission highlights issues about respect for and implementation of United Nations' Human Rights Council special mechanisms, domestic human rights protection, ratification of individual complaint mechanisms under international treaties to which the United Kingdom is a party, as well as specific human rights concerns regarding the right to liberty, due process, equal treatment, freedom from arbitrary deprivation of liberty and inhuman and degrading treatment, fair trial, privacy and family life, and health.

 We call upon the UK to commit to the following recommendations: